microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 ## Description

-In this challenge, you will create two virtual assistants:
+In this challenge, you will create 3 virtual assistants:
 - Contoso Islands Travel Assistant
 - Contoso Yachts Assistant